hartfordsthistory/hartfordsthistory.github.io/people/meeteer.md

 The [Daily Alta California, Volume 9, Number 112, 23 April 1857](https://cdnc.ucr.edu/?a=d&d=DAC18570423.2.12&srpos=1&e=-------en--20--1-byDA-txt-txIN-%22meeteer%22-------) mentions an "M L Meeteer" making an heroic and ultimately unsuccessful rescue attempt of two children from a burning building.
 If this is our Marshall, this is the first evidence of the Meeteer family on the West Coast.

+> M. L. Meeteer testified that be saw the fire bursting out of the roof: ran to the spot, and saw two women and a man in his shirt-sleeves; one of the women cried out.
+"My God ! save my children ;" he asked where they were; she replied, " Upstairs;" he then rushed up, bul not knowing the room in which the children were, he got into the wrong room ; it was very dark, and the smoke almost suffocated him ; he groped about and found ai empty bed ; as he had not bven told where the children were, except up-stairs, and finding an empty bed, hi was led to believe they had been saved.
+He thinks if he had been told the exact place where the children were he could have reached them, but they must have been dead before that.

 In 1857, somewhere in California, Mary Frances Meeteer was born.
 Some records show December 8, 1857, in San Francisco.

 Marshal first appears in [the 1859 edition of the Langley directory](https://archive.org/details/sanfranciscodire1859lang/page/198/mode/1up) as "Meeteer, Marshal L. builder, 183 Montgomery, dwl SW cor Powell and Geary."